 It’s not entirely arbitrary in that there’s some order in this chaos of foodie fun, even if it usually doesn’t look like it.
 Just how arbitrary?
 Meh.
 The heart wants what it wants.

 NEAROF is all about the food you eat between epic meal experiences.
 Our goal is to approach food in a fun and useful way, without any attempt to be pompous, elitist snobs about eating.
 Eating is a great human unifier, something we all do with varying degrees of interest and intensity.
 This site is about celebrating the little foodie joys that other more serious food sites tend to ignore.
 Who else is going to review gum and ketchup chips with the same level of interest as a particularly pungent cheese?
 That’s us, in a nutshell.

 What kinds of things do you review?

 The little things.
 Food items you may not even think of as food items.
-Beer is a topic of interest, as is organic food.
+Beer?
+Occasionally.
+Organic food?
+Sometimes.
 If you discover a gem at the grocery store, tell us about it.
 We’re open to suggestions.

 We’re suckers for kitchen gear and gadgets, so expect some of that, too.

-But we don’t just write reviews.
-We also plan to run features, how-to guides, and other useful (or at least entertaining) food-related information.
+But we don’t just write food and gadget reviews.
+We also plan to run features, how-to guides, book reviews and other useful (or at least entertaining) food-related information.
 We’re making up our mandate as we go along.
 (And good god, does it ever feel liberating.)

 What kinds of things don’t you write about?